 The Comptroller’s office helps young people educate themselves about state laws regulating cigarettes, e-cigarettes and other tobacco products.
 The minor-in-possession statute is summarized below.

-Violators may be fined up to $250.
-Exceptions apply if the minor possesses tobacco products in the presence of a parent, guardian or spouse or in connection with certain employment duties or law enforcement activities.
+Violators may be fined up to $100.
+Exceptions apply if the minor is in possession or receipt of cigarette, e-cigarette, or tobacco products – while in the presence of an employer – in the performance of required job duties as an employee or in the course of supervised law enforcement activities.
 Violators receive a suspended sentence but must attend a tobacco awareness program or perform community service if no such program is available locally.
 A court may also require the minor’s parent to attend the tobacco awareness program.
 Upon completion of the program or service, the fine may be reduced by up to 50 percent, the charge dismissed or the violation expunged from the minor's record depending on certain circumstances.
-Failure to satisfy the conditions of the suspended sentence result in a driver's license suspension lasting up to 180 days.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.